Sealjay/wg-env-sustainability/documentation/EnvironmentalSustainabilityTAGProposal.md

 ### Under Consideration
 Scope 1,2,3 support (operational and embeded), it it still complicated, but very important, wait for standardization Scope 3 for hybrid architecture

+Can we add, in here, also something reflecting that we are not responsible for calling out projects for greenwashing, but rather to help projects improve?
 --->

 ## Deliverables to ToC
 - framework document for the cloud-native carbon and energy metrics/measurements/management space
 - landscape for the carbon and energy metrics/measurements/management savings
 - recommendations for sandbox projects where exploration is needed
-- recommendations for new CNCF projects where there is clear use cases
+- recommendations for new CNCF projects where there are clear use cases
 - scheduled regular reporting to ToC on ongoing and completed work
-- reporting on carbon and energy saving/metrics/measurements/management projects for graduation and other events, summarizing the external power related research, reviews and other relevant information
+- reporting on carbon and energy saving/metrics/measurements/management projects for graduation and other events, summarizing the external power-related research, reviews, and additional relevant information
 - help with regular health checks of projects in the category
-- suggestions for improvements for CNCF internal processes, for example education for sustainability
+- suggestions for improvements for CNCF internal processes, for example, education for sustainability

 #### Audiences